 Makkah (Mecca), Saudi Arabia © Basil D Soufi

 Others come to this oil-rich nation on sponsored business trips, generally finding little time or facility for leisure and pleasure.
-Saudi Arabia is intent on keeping its traditions, culture and religious heritage away from prying western eyes.
-Its cities, however, are not backwaters but modern and bustling centres which can be enjoyed by those who visit the country.
-The Royal capital, Riyadh, for example offers a lot to see and explore.
+Saudi Arabia is intent on keeping its traditions, culture, and religious heritage from prying western eyes.
+Its cities, however, are not backwaters but modern and bustling centres which can be thoroughly enjoyed by those who visit the country.
+The Royal capital, Riyadh, offers a multitude of sights to see and explore.
 The historical city of Jeddah is also a popular spot where people can enjoy a unique seaside experience alongside the locals who often frequent it for a break-away.
 If looking for leisure, with the right amount of research, it can be found in Saudi Arabia.

-Occupying most of the Arabian Peninsula, and bordered by no fewer than eight Middle-Eastern states, Saudi Arabia manages its highly-controlled religious society alongside the onslaught of its progressive oil-boom industry.
+Occupying most of the Arabian Peninsula, and bordered by no fewer than eight Middle-Eastern states, Saudi Arabia manages its highly-controlled religious society alongside the onslaught of modernity through the oil-boom industry.
 It must be noted that the kingdom's strategic position both geographically and culturally at the centre of the Arab world has made it a potentially very unsafe place for westerners, and those who do visit are advised to plan thoroughly and be fully informed.
-If informed, Saudi Arabia can make for a memorable, cultural and unique holiday experience.
+If informed, Saudi Arabia can make for a memorable, cultural, and unique holiday experience.